wdawson/okta.github.io/_source/_posts/2018-02-07-developers-guide-to-docker-part-4.md

 Redundancy is a big deal when scaling websites.
 However, deploying and managing clusters of containers can quickly become untenable.
 While there are a few container orchestration tools out there like Kubernetes and Mesosphere (DC/OS), Docker has its own called Docker Swarm Mode.
 Swarm Mode allows you to deploy, scale, and manage clusters of Docker containers from a single command window.

-In this tutorial, I’ll show you how to create a swarm, create some virtual machines that will be part of the swarm, deploy containers to the swarm, and scale those containers horizontally.
-Let’s get started!
+In this tutorial, I'll show you how to create a swarm, create some virtual machines that will be part of the swarm, deploy containers to the swarm, and scale those containers horizontally.
+Let's get started!

 ## Install Docker Dependencies

 For this tutorial, you'll need Docker installed.
 I am using the latest version of Docker tools (17.12.0-ce).
 To ensure you have it, run `docker -v` in your command shell and you should see a version close to that.
-If you don’t have Docker installed, you can get download it from the [Docker website](https://www.docker.com/get-docker).
+If you don't have Docker installed, you can get download it from the [Docker website](https://www.docker.com/get-docker).

 You'll also need some sort of virtual machine software.
 VirtualBox from Oracle is free to download at <https://www.virtualbox.org/wiki/Downloads> and works on most operating systems.